Are you already familiar with OpenTelemetry and want to begin the setup? Check out our quick start:

 OpenTelemetry is still an emerging standard, so your choices may be affected by what's available.
 You can check on the current state of the specification at the OpenTelemetry site.

 The current state of language-specific OpenTelemetry APIs and SDKs varies: some languages are still pre-alpha and may be missing instructions on how to instrument your service.
 Most languages have some implementation of traces that is sufficient to start exporting data to New Relic.
 Check out this table in GitHub that provides an overview of the state of OpenTelemetry specification compliance for each language.

 For languages that New Relic does not currently provide an agent or SDK, OpenTelemetry may offer you a good alternative.
 Also, in cases where you want explicit control over sampling of your telemetry data, OpenTelemetry provides a lot of flexibility.

 As OpenTelemetry matures, New Relic will continue to support new OpenTelemetry data models and to provide a curated UI experience for our Full Stack Observability customers.

-APM agents offer detailed transaction trace visibility for individual services.
+New Relic's APM agents offer detailed transaction trace visibility for individual services.
 They also offer predefined sampling to balance the performance impact of your instrumentation against the need to capture enough data to gain helpful insights.

 If you need more help, check out these support and learning resources: